egbakou/domainverifier/README.md

 ## Some utility functions

-The `domainverifier` module has made some internal helper functions publicly available.
+In addition to its main features, `domainverifier` provides a some helper functions that can be used.

-- `domainverifier.IsSecure(domain string, timeout time.Duration)` returns a boolean value indicating whether the specified domain supports a secure connection over HTTPS or not.
+- `domainverifier.IsSecure(domain string, timeout time.Duration)` returns a Boolean value indicating whether the specified domain supports a secure connection over HTTPS or not.
 - `domainverifier.IsValidDomainName(domain string)` checks if a string is a valid domain name.

 ## Contributions